 At some point you may want to pause the synchronization process if your connection is weak or you have a heavy workload on your computer.
 To do so, go to the File Stream taskbar window, click on Setting, and go to “Pause Synchronization”.
 When you want it to be reactivated, you just have to repeat the process and click on "Continue with Synchronization".

 7. Everything updated and without copies on hard drives

-As you have seen, with this process you can save yourself the process of manual file upload and versions to google drive, or the storage of these files on a hard drive or external drive.
-This greatly facilitates the day-to-day work of those professionals who work with heavy and editing documents (Marketing, design, architecture?).
+As you have seen, with this process you can save yourself the process of manual file upload and versions to google drive, or storing these files on a hard drive or external drive.
+This greatly facilitates the day-to-day work of those professionals who work with heavy documents and editing (Marketing, design, architecture...).

 How much storage capacity do I have in Google File Stream?

 Drive storage is shared between Gmail, Google Drive, and Google Photos.
 The free storage space for each user depends on the type of account: